-Component standards provide guidelines for naming and configuring metadata in Staff View and Community Hub.
+Component guidelines provide recommended standards for naming and configuring metadata in Staff View and Community Hub.
 Components include, but are not limited to, apps, fields, list views, page layouts, search layouts, as well as Community Hub components such as cards and pages.

 Many components require a label and/or name.
 Nimble AMS uses the title case and Pascal case styles to name components.